 Let’s take a moment to look at a case study…

-Say you have a $200,000 mortgage, over a 30-year term, with a 3.75% interest rate – the monthly mortgage payment (principle and interest) would be about $926 per month.
+Say you have a $200,000 mortgage, over a 30-year term, with a 3.75% interest rate – the monthly mortgage payment (principal and interest) would be about $926 per month.
 If you were to add $100 per month to the payment, this home would be paid off five years faster.
 Let’s say you have already knocked out your consumer debt and are now very serious about getting the mortgage paid off quickly.
 If you bump the $100 up to $500 per month extra, the house will be paid off in 15 years.
-Think you could find a total of $1,000 per month extra to add into the mortgage payment?
+Think you could find a total of $1,000 per month extra to add to the mortgage payment?
 If so you can have this house totally paid off in 10 short years!
 Wow.

-Great, but that’s a lot of money isn’t it?
+Great, but that’s a lot of money, isn’t it?
 It is and it isn’t.
 I think it is a lot of money but at the end of 2015 the average car payment in America was $482 per month, and many households actually carry two car payments.
 Avoiding car loans and using that money toward your mortgage can be the difference between 30 years of payments or just ten!

 3. Track your progress for motivation

 While paying down your mortgage early has a very real impact every month, it isn’t always obvious and clear.
 Don’t wait ten or fifteen years to celebrate your success.
 Instead, track your progress regularly to help stay motivated and focused on the goal.
 A tool like Mint that can link your accounts makes it very easy to see your balance and watch it drop every single month.

 You can also play around with an early mortgage payoff calculator like the one on Dave Ramsey’s website to see the impact of the early payoff.
 It will show the amount of money saved and the amount of time knocked off the mortgage term.
 Having that additional information can be highly motivational.